-In July 2014, the IASB issued IFRS 9 which will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
-IFRS 9 will be effective for the WSIB beginning on January 1, 2018 on a retrospective basis.
+In July 2014, the IASB issued the final version of IFRS 9 which will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
+IFRS 9 includes guidance on the classification and measurement of financial instruments, impairment of financial assets, and hedge accounting.